cestwc/dictionary-based-sentence-expander/README.md

 In practice, we need to preparse the glosses and store them as a separate file, as we will still be using them when expanding the sentences.
 There are some small tricks done, to avoid taking too much memory (you can't have a very big SpaCy [DocBin](https://spacy.io/api/docbin#_title)).
 We do similar tricks to the sentences in the corpus we are expanding.
 Though we can process one sentence after another, preprocessing them together saves a lot of time.

+### Make the contains modifiable
+Now we have tokenized out glosses and sentences, and both are in SpaCy ```Doc``` format, a container of ```Token``` instances.
+This format, however, is not modifiable.
+So we need a helper class ```Node```, and a list of ```Node```s, in order to modify our sentences.

 ### Word selection
 Now that we have both tokenized (parsed) glosses and one (or more) tokenized sentence(s), we need to pick a word and replace it with its definition.
+There are two main categories that we want to avoid replacing.
+One is the most common words, like 'old', and the other is collocations and compounds.